paulczar/helmfile-eirini/README.md

 ## Example GKE

 This example shows installing Eirini to a GKE Cluster with a Google managed DNS domain.

+> Note: This also works with PKS running on Google Cloud, and likely any other Kubernetes cluster running on Google Cloud.

 ### Configuration